Have You Been Cited for Aggressive Driving?

-Have You Been Arrested For Aggressive Driving in Driving?
+Have You Been Arrested for Aggressive Driving in Georgia?

 Aggressive driving refers to selfish, unsafe and risky driving behavior that shows the deliberate disregard for the safety of other drivers.
 Aggressive driving behavior includes weaving in and out of traffic, changing lanes without signaling, passing in no-passing zones or emergency lanes, forceful merging, failing to yield, cutting off other drivers at close range, speeding, inappropriate gesturing and hand signals, inappropriate use of horns, flashing headlights, and tailgating.